When a New York City Desk Appearance Ticket May Be Issued

 Besides offense severity and residence status, the other substantial factor that plays into an officer’s decision to process an arrest as a D.A.T. is criminal history.
 Like offense severity, the reason why officers are hesitant to issue appearance tickets to repeat offenders comes down to flight risk.
 As all top New York criminal defense lawyers know, individuals with prior criminal convictions face longer jail sentences and a more difficult defense at trial than so-called first-time offenders.
 As an aside, that is why it is so crucial to make retained counsel aware of your prior criminal history, if any, so that they can prepare an appropriate defense for your case.
 Regardless of criminal history, however, an arrest made in response to a complaint of domestic violence will never, as required by New York’s “mandatory arrest laws,” be processed as a D.A.T..

-If you have recently been arrested in Manhattan or anywhere in New York City, consider retaining experienced New York attorneys before the appearance ticket’s return date.
+If you have recently been arrested in New York City, consider retaining experienced New York City attorneys before the appearance ticket’s return date.
 Our criminal defense team has experience resolving these cases both favorably and expeditiously and will work with the court and local prosecutors to minimize an out-of-state client’s obligations to return to the state for the charges.